marcoalopez/GrainSizeTools/DOCS/_Stereology_module.md

 > 📣 If you are using **Jupyter lab** or Jupyter notebooks you have a similar step-by-step tutorial in a notebook format within the ``example_notebook`` folder that comes with the script and [online](https://github.com/marcoalopez/GrainSizeTools/blob/master/grain_size_tools/example_notebooks/stereology_module_examples.ipynb).

-The main purpose of stereology is to extract quantitative information from microscope images.
-It is a set of mathematical methods relating two-dimensional measures obtained on sections to three-dimensional parameters defining the structure.
-Note that the aim of stereology is not to reconstruct the 3D geometry of the material (as in tomography) but to estimate  a particular 3D feature.
-In this particular case, to approximate the actual (3D) grain size distribution from the apparent (2D) grain size distribution obtained in sections.
-In this particular case, to approximate the actual (3D) grain size distribution from the apparent (2D) grain size distribution obtained in sections.
+The main purpose of stereology is to extract quantitative information from microscope images relating two-dimensional measures obtained on sections to three-dimensional parameters defining the structure.
+The aim of stereology is not to reconstruct the 3D geometry of the material (as in tomography) but to estimate  a particular 3D feature.
+In this case, we aim to approximate the actual (3D) grain size distribution from the apparent (2D) grain size distribution obtained in sections.

-GrainSizeTools script includes two stereological methods: 1) the Saltykov method, and 2) the two-step method.
+GrainSizeTools script includes two stereological methods: 1) the Saltykov, and 2) the two-step methods.
 Before looking at its functionalities, applications and limitations, let's import the example dataset.

 ```python
 # Import the example dataset